Leading Sustainability for Directors

 Professor Simon Haslam CDir is the director and co-owner of a strategy research and consulting firm, FMR Research Ltd, and of the Consulting Mastered online platform.
 Simon Haslam is a Chartered Director (CDir) and the course leader on the strategy aspect of the Chartered Director Programme for IoD Ireland, as well as the programme lead for strategy at the Institute of Directors UK.

 In addition, he is the non-executive chair of a transport business and has worked in the consulting sector in Ireland for twenty years, with clients across the private, public and third sectors from SMEs to global brands.
 Simon has an MBA from Durham University Business School and a PhD from Strathclyde Business School, and is a visiting Professor at Durham where he leads the Strategic Management module of its Global MBA programme.
 His book, Strategic Decision Making: A Discovery-Led Approach to Critical Choices in Turbulent Times, co-written with Dr Ben Shenoy, was published by Kogan Page in 2018.

 Here to help

 Please get in touch if you have any questions about our business courses.
 Our contact hours are 9am to 5:30pm Monday to Friday.
-If you would like someone from our team to contact you, please use our contact form and we will respond within 24 hours.
+If you would like someone from our team to contact you, please email us at [email protected] and we will get in touch within 24 hours on weekdays.